panchigowda/HR-Analytics/README.md

 ---

+##  Files

+- HR-Analytics.pbix – Full interactive report
+- HR 1, HR 2, HR 3.png – Report preview image

+---

 ##  How to Use

-1. Download the '.pbix' file
+1. Download the .pbix file
 2. Open it in Power BI Desktop
 3. Use slicers/filters to interact with the data and explore trends